Middlesex Hospital (Connecticut): Facilities and current operations

-In 1895 the Connecticut General Assembly issued a charter incorporating Middlesex Hospital.
-With a $20,000 grant from the state, and the gift of the Camp Homestead on Crescent Street, the hospital opened in the spring of 1904.
-The hospital's nursing school graduated nurses from 1910 until the Ona M. Wilcox School of Nursing closed in 1997.

 Services

 Inpatient Care

 The hospital is licensed for 297 beds, 33 bassinets and serves a total population of over 250,000 persons.

 Walk-In Urgent Care

 Middlesex Hospital Urgent Care handles non-emergency medical care in Madison, Connecticut, Middletown and Old Saybrook, Connecticut.

 Cancer Center

 The Cancer Center offers radiation oncology, medical oncology and supportive services with diagnostic radiology including PET scan, CT scan and MRI close by.
 The cancer program is an ACoS-approved Comprehensive Community Cancer Center.

 Comprehensive Breast Center

 Middlesex Hospital is accredited by the American College of Surgeons National Accreditation Program for Breast Centers as a Comprehensive Breast Center.
 The Breast Center is located at 540 Saybrook Road.

 Home Care / Hospice Program

 The hospital provides Homecare, hospice and palliative care home visits.
 The hospice program is Medicare-certified and includes homecare as well as in-patient care within the hospital.
 It was established in 1985.

 Pregnancy and Birth Center

 The Pregnancy & Birth Center at Middlesex Hospital is designated as “Baby-Friendly” by Baby-Friendly USA.
 The Baby-Friendly Hospital initiative recognizes hospitals that provide an optimal level of care and information for breastfeeding moms.